asad-abd/Socioh-Social-Media-App/problems_and_observations.md

 4. Observation/Note: in fetchUserInfo() in "userProfile.js", we cannot directly fetch the whole user object and have to make 3 separate calls for it.

 This is because of the way we have written our security rules. only the actual user can fetch the whole user object.

+5. Storing in the Firebase storage
+    This will be the location of image in firebase storage:- const ref = storage.ref('user/'+userid+'/img').child(FilePath);

+    Read the file: upload.js for more details